-Dr. Elsa Talat Khwaja is currently a Senior Development Officer at the American Councils for International Education Strategic Development Department.
-She received her PhD in Public Policy at the George Mason University Schar School of Policy and Government.
+Dr. Elsa Talat Khwaja is an independent research scholar, international development consultant, and writer.
+She received her Ph.D. in Public Policy, specializing in international development policy at the George Mason University Schar School of Policy and Government in August, 2021.

-Dr. Khwaja’s research involves international development policy and aid effectiveness in fragile and conflict-affected conflict zones.
+Dr. Khwaja’s research involves foreign aid effectiveness in fragile and conflict-affected areas (FCAS).
 Exploring the cases of Afghanistan and Pakistan through an enhanced understanding of the social capital-aid effectiveness-fragility nexus, her main concern is how material and/or non-material exchanges among social networks of international donor agencies and recipient organizations potentially help or hinder aid-delivery processes in fragile and conflict-afflicted spaces.
+Dr. Khwaja was awarded the Smith Foundation’s World Politics and Statecraft Fellowship for her doctoral fieldwork in Pakistan, as well as the Daniel Druckman Fellowship for Peace and Conflict Resolution.

-Previously, Dr. Khwaja worked at Chemonics International, an international development consulting firm in Washington, DC, as a New Business Associate in the Southern Africa Division, and a Project Management Associate in the Afghanistan and Pakistan Division.
-In the AfPak Division, she supported the Pakistan FIRMS project, a USAID private sector development initiative to improve government service delivery and develop dynamic, internationally competitive firms in order to strengthen the economy, by accelerating sales, investment, and job growth, and to undercut the basis of extremism.
+Dr. Khwaja has worked at Chemonics International, an international development consulting firm in Washington, DC, as a New Business Associate in the Southern Africa Division, and a Project Management Associate in the Afghanistan and Pakistan Division.
+In the Afghanistan and Pakistan Division, she supported the Pakistan FIRMS project, a USAID private sector development initiative to improve government service delivery and develop dynamic, internationally competitive firms in order to strengthen the economy, by accelerating sales, investment, and job growth, and to undercut the basis of extremism.

-Prior to that, Dr. Khwaja was a Brent Scowcroft Award Fellow at the Aspen Institute’s Aspen Strategy Group.
-She also worked at the Embassy of Pakistan as a research assistant to the Pakistani Ambassador to the United States.
-She received her Masters in Public and International Affairs at the University of Pittsburgh Graduate School of Public and International Affairs (GSPIA), where she was awarded the Fred C. Bruhns Nationality Room’s scholarship to conduct research on gender-based violence and gender disparities in development of Pakistan.
-For her research she worked at two NGOs in Karachi, Pakistan: the All Pakistan Women’s Association (APWA) and Human Rights Commission of Pakistan (HRCP).
+Prior to that, Dr. Khwaja was a 2010 Brent Scowcroft Award Fellow at the Aspen Institute’s Aspen Strategy Group, where she co-organized workshops to convene national security and foreign policy experts, (including Nicholas Burns, Madeleign Albright, Codileezza Rice, Joseph Nye, Brent Scowcroft, Anne Marie Slaughter, and several others) on “American Interests in South Asia,” in Washington, DC and Aspen, Colorado.
+She also worked at the Embassy of Pakistan in Washington, DC, as a research associate to the 2008 Pakistani Ambassador to the United States.
+She received her Masters in Public and International Affairs at the University of Pittsburgh Graduate School of Public and International Affairs (GSPIA), where she was awarded the Fred C. Bruhns Nationality Room’s scholarship to research gender-based violence and gender disparities in development for Pakistan.
+Alongside her Master’s research, Dr. Khwaja worked at two NGOs in Karachi, Pakistan: the All Pakistan Women’s Association (APWA) and Human Rights Commission of Pakistan (HRCP).

 Dr. Khwaja received her Bachelors at the University of Minnesota Twin Cities with a double major in Global Studies and Political Science.

-Dr. Khwaja also holds membership with the International Studies Association, Association for Public Policy and Management, American Political Science Association, International Public Policy Association, Young Professionals in Foreign Policy, Women in International Security, Society for International Development, American Institute of Pakistan Studies, and the American Insitute of Afghanistan Studies.
+Dr. Khwaja has professional memberships and affiliations with the Comparative International Education Society, American Pakistan Foundation National Leadership Council, International Studies Association, Association for Public Policy and Management, American Political Science Association, International Public Policy Association, Young Professionals in Foreign Policy, Women in International Security, Society for International Development (SID) – USA, United Nations Association, National Capital Area (UNA-NCA), American Institute of Pakistan Studies, and the American Insitute of Afghanistan Studies.

 Dr. Khwaja’s research interests and specializations include: